Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Discussion

 Similarly, there are two sight lines with \SII\ inflows at $v_{\rm in}\sim15-20~\kms$ in the southeast corner of the LMC where the star formation is less active (see Figures \ref{fig:map_xy_proj} and \ref{fig:delv_xymap}).
 In the heliocentric frame, the \SII\ inflows are found at $\vhelio\sim300~\kms$, which coincides with the \HI\ arm E of the LMC as identified by \cite{staveley-smith03}; we further investigate the connection between our \SII\ detection and the arm E in a follow-up paper.

-Overall, the rare detections of inflows in \SiIV\ and \SII\ suggests that the inflows may still exist in the LMC, but in areas that are relatively less sampled by the ULLYSES sight lines.
+Overall, the detections of inflows in \SiIV\ and \SII\ suggests that the inflows may still exist in the LMC; they might be much weaker than the outflows along the same sight lines (see Figure \ref{fig:spec_example}), which would be averaged out in our calculation of optical-depth weighted centroid velocities.
+Additionally, inflows might occur in areas that are relatively less sampled by the ULLYSES sight lines.
 Another possible explanation for the dominant outflow detection is that the LMC is currently undergoing an active star formation episode \citep{harris09, mazzi21}, which drives disk-wide outflows.
 Inflows may not occur until $\sim50-60$ Myrs later when outflows turn around, cool down, and rain back down to the disk, as seen in hydrodynamic simulations \citep[e.g.][]{kim18}.
+We further investigate the occurrence and physical properties of inflows in the LMC in a follow-up paper.